Blue Ivy Carter: Career

 On January 21, 2023, Carter joined her mother onstage to sing "Brown Skin Girl" for the first time, as Beyoncé performed at a private show in Dubai.
 Beginning May 26, 2023, Carter joined the Renaissance World Tour as a dancer and danced to "My Power" and "Black Parade" with her mother.
-She is a full-time dancer for the Cowboy Carter Tour.
+She was a full-time dancer for the Cowboy Carter Tour.

 Public image

 In 2012, Hvar, Croatia, named Carter an honorary citizen.
 Before Carter's birth, her parents had visited the town, where Beyoncé had first considered naming her Blue Ivy.

 In August 2014, Carter joined her father Jay-Z onstage at the MTV Video Music Awards, where they presented Beyoncé with the Michael Jackson Video Vanguard Award.
 Carter has continued to attend music award ceremonies with her parents, including the 2016 MTV Video Music Awards, where she made headlines for the cost of the clothing she wore.

 In January 2020, just before Carter's eighth birthday, rapper Megan Thee Stallion posted photos to her Instagram and Twitter of her, Beyoncé, and Carter.
 Vanity Fair writer K. Austin Collins and Harper's Bazaar web editor Violet Lucca criticized Carter's physical appearance.
 Both apologized and deleted their posts after backlash.